 The truth is that less is more when it comes to buying show rabbits.
 You’ll do better in the end to make fewer purchases, but really, really smart ones.
-Everyone gets burned at some point, but since our goal at Premium Rabbit Supplies is to supply you with both equipment and rabbit raising wisdom, I wanted to share some of my experiences with you.
+Everyone gets burned at some point, but I wanted to share some of my experiences with you.
 Here are a few things I learned the hard way about buying show rabbits:

 Five Top Tips for Buying Show Rabbits

 1. We’ll start with my first mistake first: don’t shop alone.
 Join a 4-H club, or a local ARBA club, or simply mingle at shows and make friends before you go rabbit shopping.
 Meet people who have been in the hobby for many years and have seen success at state or national levels, then ask one of them to help you go pick out some stock.
 They should be able to spot health issues, attitude issues, and faults or disqualifications that you may miss when shopping by yourself.
 Even if you have some experience raising rabbits, it always helps to get a second opinion.